Halley J. Peters

-Juvenile Crimes With Halley, No Concern is Too Small
+With Halley, No Concern is Too Small

-Oakland County Juvenile Crimes Lawyer
+Oakland County Juvenile Crimes Attorney

 While similar to adult offenses, juvenile crimes require a unique approach that recognizes the developmental differences between adolescents and adults.
 At HJP Legal, we are committed to protecting the futures of young people confronted with the juvenile justice system.